All About Pediatric Non-Hodgkin Lymphoma

 - Vomiting or abdominal pain—caused by obstruction from enlarged lymph nodes in the intestines

 NHL is categorized based on the specific type of lymphocyte that has become cancerous, and its stage of maturation.
 Each type of NHL behaves somewhat differently in response to therapy, and knowing the specific subtype allows more precise treatment approaches.
-In general, the types of NHL that affect children divide rapidly and are considered aggressive, making them very amenable to treatment because chemotherapy works by killing rapidly dividing cells.
+In general, the types of NHL that affect children divide rapidly and are considered aggressive.
+This makes them very amenable to treatment because chemotherapy works by killing rapidly dividing cells.
 The following are the major types of NHL seen in pediatric patients:

 - Burkitt lymphoma